Finding the Best Places to Retire Since 2006!

 On Florida's Wild Big Bend Coast, Peaceful, Remote Yankeetown is a World Unto Itself

 A slightly ramshackle place dotted with tall trees, Yankeetown has a soothing, ends-of-the-earth quality.
 Fishing and boating are a way of life, on both Withlacoochee Bay and on the Withlacoochee River.
-Roseate spoonbills, wood storks and hawks can be seen along the river's banks, and manatees swim in its waters.
+Roseate spoonbills, wood storks and hawks live along the river's banks, and manatees swim in its waters.
 The town manages boat ramps and parks, some of which are connected by kayak trails, and the marinas have willing guides and charters.
+Bird Creek is a small, natural beach.
 The 413-acre Withlacoochee Gulf Preserve has a boardwalk, a wooden observation tower and educational events, including astronomy nights.
 The Yankeetown Seafood Festival started more than 30 years, attracting a lively crowd every year.
 There are a couple of restaurants, including quirky Ike's Old Florida Kitchen.

 Most shopping takes place in Crystal River or Dunnellon, both about 12 miles away.
 Housing stock includes mobile homes, bungalows and ranch ramblers.